Dr-Mazen-Khaddaj/Betting-Game/Readme.md

 8. Navigate to repository folder: cd $BETTING_GAME
 9. Navigate to CLI where you can run bash scripts to interact with the game.
 10. Open the current directory using an editor: code .
+11. Run Cardano Node (preview)
-11. Check Test_Example/Walkthrough.txt for more details.
+12. Check Test_Example/Walkthrough.md for more details.

 ## Folder Structure